thinkful-ei24/mathew-lead-lifecycle-design-client/README.md

 - Passport and JWT for user authentication
 - Mocha and Chai for testing

+## Description of the App
+- All components are in the Client Component folder, all CSS is in the css folder, all actions are in the actions folder, and all reducers are in the reducers folder
+- When a user logs in, they go through the login-form component then it validates their authorization using JWTs.
+Then it adds their authentication information to local storage (utils/local-storage) and finally automatically logs them in, directing them to the dashboard.
+- The Dashboard page (Dashboard component) loads the HeaderBar component, then the NavBar component, then the LeadGrid component loads in the main area.
+- The Create Lead page (CreateLead component) loads the HeaderBar component, then the NavBar component, then the LeadForm component loads.
+The LeadForm has sub-components such as the LeadUpcomingEvent component and the LeadFutureUpcomingEvent component.
+This form is made using redux-forms then it updates the database and re-serves the dashboard.

 ## Post MVP Stretch Goals
 - Be able to Edit Leads
 - Be able to View Leads